Introduction

 History - Chat Memory

-, the session chatter keeper.
-Every query and response gets embedded here, tied to a convo ID, so HAL can riff off what we’ve talked about—within a session, at least (it resets on restart for now).
-It’s lightweight, fast, and gives HAL that short-term memory to feel like a real partner.
+The hal_history collection stores session chatter.
+Every query and response gets embedded here, tied to a conversation ID, so HAL can reference what we have talked about within a session.
+It resets on restart for now, but it gives HAL short-term context.

 Facts - User Soul Map

-collection is where HAL gets personal.
-This isn’t just dry data—it’s a growing stash of insights HAL picks up about me (or any user), like my love for “butter” as slang or my habit of asking about compiler quirks.
-Think of it as HAL’s sketchbook of user vibes—small now, but poised to drive tailored replies as it learns.
+The hal_facts collection is where HAL gets personal.
+It is a growing stash of insights HAL picks up about me (or any user): my love for "butter" as slang, my habit of asking about compiler quirks.
+Small now, but it points toward truly tailored replies as the system learns.

 Ingestion: From PDFs to Chunks